abhishtnarayan28007/Python-Automation-Gauntlet/capstone_projects/README.md

-# ⚔️ Deadpool Real-Time Webhook Alert Engine
+# ⚔️ Project 2 - Deadpool Real-Time Webhook Alert Engine

 A high-performance asynchronous webhook processor built with **FastAPI** and **Pydantic**.
 This engine receives real-time event telemetry from external clients, validates payload schemas, logs system audits, and dispatches dynamic alerts to a custom Telegram channel.